-- 54. (a) Employees (other than casual employees, midday waitresses and midday kitchenmaids or pantrymaids) shall be engaged by the week and paid by the week. - (b) Employees (other than casual employees, midday waitresses and midday kitchenmaids or pantrymaids) ready, willing and available to perform such work as the employer shall from time to time require on the days and during the hours usually worked by the class of employee affected, shall have no deduction made from the weekly wages prescribed except for time lost through sickness (vide clause 65, Sick Leave) or absence from work without permission of the employer. - (c) The provisions of sub-clauses (a) and (b) hereof shall not apply if there is a stoppage of work for which the employer cannot reasonably be held responsible through any strike, breakdown of machinery, or other cause, proof of which shall be on the OVERTIME. - 55.
-Time and a half calculated on the rates fixed without any deductions for board and/or lodging shall be paid for all time worked in excess of 40 hours per week or in excess of 10 hours per day and/or outside a spread of 12 hours each day.
+- 54. (a) Employees (other than casual employees, midday waitresses and midday kitchenmaids or pantrymaids) shall be engaged by the week and paid by the week. - (b) Employees (other than casual employees, midday waitresses and midday kitchenmaids or pantrymaids) ready, willing and available to perform such work as the employer shall from time to time require on the days and during the hours usually worked by the class of employee affected, shall have no deduction made from the weekly wages prescribed except for time lost through sickness (vide clause 65, Sick Leave) or absence from work without permission of the employer. - (c) The provisions of sub-clauses (a) and (b) hereof shall not apply if there is a stoppage of work for which the employer cannot reasonably be held responsible through any strike, breakdown of machinery, or other cause, proof of which shall be on the employer.